tfan1210/mymap/README.md

 - API messages are displayed at the top
 - Filters are on the sidebar
 - Responsive page
-- Knockout JS is used
+- Knockout JS framework is used
 - Google map loaded using Maps API

 ## References: